xeydev/nanobar/README.md

 # NanoBar

 A lightweight, plugin-based status bar for macOS built with Swift and SwiftUI.
-Designed as a fast, native alternative to scripted status bars.
+Designed as a fast, native alternative to macOS topbar.

 > **Requires macOS 15 (Sequoia) or later**